 Pain is not ordinary, and orthotics – if properly prescribed – are options for many individuals with all kinds of varying lifestyles and medical conditions.
 They can be tremendously effective.
 Never settle for a life in pain, always explore your medical options.

 At first glance, snoring sounds like it’s just a simple nuisance.
 It’s loud and annoying, but it’s also a sign of a more important condition known as sleep apnea.
-Not all people who snore have sleep apnea, but due to the conditions dangerous nature, it’s always best to get it checked just in case.
+Not all people who snore have sleep apnea so check with a dentist at Town Centre Dental to see if a custom mouth guard can solve your snoring.
 Sleep apnea is a very common and serious condition that usually goes undiagnosed.
 In some cases, leaving sleep apnea diagnosed can lead to an increased risk for cardiovascular disease, as well as many other complications.
 There are many doctors available that have experience in treating sleep apnea.
 Some even specialize in it, and can help you get back to a normal, healthy sleep.

 Sleep apnea causes multiple moments where breathing is interrupted and stopped in the middle of sleep.
 The only way to start breathing again is for the brain to wake up a little bit, even if you don’t wake up enough to actually know that it’s going on.
 It could be happening hundreds of times a night.
 This activity stops the brain from being able to reach a full, peaceful sleep.
 The REM that you need in order to function is never reached.
 On top of that, because of the lack of oxygen, the brain tells the heart to work harder and pump more blood.
 This can lead to other health conditions, such as: